johannesjo/bumcss/README.md

     // variant + state S021
     &.isActive{

-      // DON'T DO THIS
-      // if you don't have to, don't nest elements tab-heading {}
+      // DON'T DO THIS, if you don't have to, don't nest elements tab-heading {}
     }
   }